kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 the whole template hierarchy in a single `Workload` object - otherwise, template references would be ambiguous.

-To verify both of these conditions, we will add a new admission plugin that targets new `Workload` objects and performs both of these checks.
+To verify both of these conditions, we will add a new hand-written validation that targets new `Workload` objects and performs both of these checks.

 #### Group hierarchy